sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/structures_in_coding_theory.rst

     ....:   return Matrix(GF(2), 1, n, [GF(2).one()] * n)

-As the topclass provides default implementation for encode and the inverse operation, that we call *unencode* (see: :meth:`sage.coding.encoder.encode` and :meth:`sage.coding.encoder.unencode`), alongside with a default implementation of :meth:`sage.coding.encoder.message_space`, our work here is done.
+As the topclass provides default implementation for encode and the inverse operation, that we call *unencode* (see: :meth:`sage.coding.encoder.Encoder.encode` and :meth:`sage.coding.encoder.Encoder.unencode`), alongside with a default implementation of :meth:`sage.coding.encoder.Encoder.message_space`, our work here is done.

 ..
 NOTE::